-The decision to release preserved benefits on compassionate grounds will be taken by the Head of People & Development in consultation with the Head of Finance and Executive Member for Resources and Performance Management.
+The decision to release preserved benefits on compassionate grounds will be taken by the Strategic HR Manager in consultation with the Head of Finance & Property and Executive Member for Resources and Performance Management.

 In these circumstances any reduction in benefits could be waived at the Council's discretion.
-This decision will be taken by the Head of People & Development in consultation with the Head of Finance and Executive Member for Resources and Performance Management.
+This decision will be taken by the Strategic HR Manager in consultation with the Head of Finance & Property and Executive Member for Resources and Performance Management.